-Get answers to your questions, including eligibility rules, how to contribute, and more.
+Get answers to your questions, including eligibility rules and what happens if you already have an HSA.
 If you enroll in a Bronze or Bronze Plus coverage level, learn how the HSA works in the HSA User's Guide (PDF).
 HSA vs FSA Wondering how an HSA is different from a Health Care Flexible Spending account (FSA)?
 Here's how: HEALTH SAVINGS ACCOUNT FLEXIBLE SPENDING ACCOUNT When to Use You can use the HSA to pay for eligible medical, dental, and vision expenses under the Bronze or Bronze Plus coverage levels.
 You can use the Health Care FSA to pay for eligible medical, dental, and vision expenses under any coverage level.
 Contributions You can contribute to your account before taxes.
-For 2024, the annual limits set by the IRS are \$4,150 for individual coverage, and \$8,300 for family coverage.
+For 2022, the annual limits set by the IRS are \$3,650 for individual coverage, and \$7,300 for family coverage.
 If you're age 55 or older (or will turn age 55 during the plan year), you can also contribute an additional \$1,000 catch-up contribution.
-You can contribute to your account before taxes, up to the \$3,200 annual limit.
+You can contribute to your account before taxes, up to the \$2,850 annual limit.
 Fund Availability You can use up to the total amount you have contributed to your HSA.
 The total amount of your annual election is available at the beginning of the plan year.
 Rollovers Unused dollars roll over from year to year.
 The funds are always yours to keep, even if you leave the company or retire.
-You can roll over up to \$640 (with a minimum roll over amount of \$50) to the following year.
+You can roll over up to \$570 (with a minimum roll over amount of \$50) to the following year.
 Earning Interest The money in your HSA earns interest.
 The money in your FSA does not earn interest.
 Debit Cards Yes, a debit card is available.
 Yes, a debit card is available.
 Investment Option You can open an investment account when your balance reaches a certain limit.
 Limit varies by option.
 You cannot invest your FSA balance.
-Which Account Should I Use If you enroll in the Bronze or Bronze Plus coverage level, you can use an HSA, a Health Care FSA, or both an HSA and a Limited Purpose Health Care FSA.
-If you contribute to an: - HSA or Health Care FSA, you can use your account to pay for qualified medical, dental, and vision expenses. - HSA and Limited Purpose Health Care FSA, in order to contribute to an HSA, your FSA will be "limited purpose" and can only be used to pay for qualified dental and vision expenses.
+Which Account Should I Use If you enroll in the Bronze or Bronze Plus coverage level, you can use an HSA, a Health Care FSA, or both an HSA and Health Care FSA.
+If you contribute to an: - HSA or Health Care FSA, you can use your account to pay for qualified medical, dental, and vision expenses. - HSA and Health Care FSA, your Health Care FSA will be "limited use" and can only be used to pay for qualified dental and vision expenses.
 However, once you meet the medical plan deductible, then it can be used toward qualified medical expenses as well.
 Your HSA can be used for qualified medical, dental, and vision expenses.
 If you enroll in the Silver, Gold, or Platinum coverage level, you can use the Health Care FSA to pay for qualified medical, dental, and vision expenses.
 How Much to Save?